kerolex/test-robustfundamentalmat-opencv-python/README.md

 Values of the arguments can be changed directly in the Python script or passed within the bash script.

 The demo runs automatically the robust estimator MAGSAC++.
-This can be changed to RANSAC by commenting and uncommenting the line with cv2.findFundamentalMat().

 ## Arguments
 * _n_runs_: number of runs (default: 5)